jle034/rshell/grep/README.md

 $ grep [options] ‘pattern’ filename
 ```

-A good example would be the ‘-c’ flag.
+A good example would be the `-c` flag.
 We have been talking about using the `grep` command to output matching lines.
 What if you only cared about how many times a matching line was found?